Alpha Phi Alpha: World Policy Council

 General President Milton C. Davis established the World Policy Council in 1996 as a nonprofit and nonpartisan think tank with a mission as stated in its centenary report "to address issues of concern to our brotherhood, our communities, our Nation, and the world."

-The council is headed by Ambassador Horace Dawson and communicates its position through white papers which are disseminated to policymakers, politicians, scholars, journalists, and chapters of the fraternity.
+The council is headed by Ambassador Horace Dawson and communicates its position through white papers which is disseminated to policymakers, politicians, scholars, journalists, and chapters of the fraternity.
 Since its founding the council has issued five reports on topics such as the AIDS crisis, Middle East conflict, and Nigerian politics.
 The fifth report was published in 2006 and examines the Millennium Challenge, Hurricane Katrina and extraordinary rendition.

-Alpha Phi Alpha Education Foundation, Inc.

-The Alpha Phi Alpha Education Foundation, Inc. is the non-profit charitable arm of the fraternity, which focuses on scholarship, programs, and training and development of the membership.
-The Education Foundation encompasses the implementation of Go-to-High School, Go-to-College, Project Alpha, voter education / registration efforts, The Belford V. Lawson Oratorical Contest, The John Hope Franklin Collegiate Scholars Bowl, The Hobart Jarrett Debate Competition, Leadership Development Institutes, and the professional and personal development thrusts of the fraternity via Alpha University.

-Pan-Hellenic membership

-The fraternity maintains dual membership in the National Pan-Hellenic Council (NPHC) and the North American Interfraternity Conference (NIC).
-The NPHC is composed of nine international historically Black Greek-letter sororities and fraternities, and Alpha Phi Alpha is the only member founded at an Ivy League school.
-The council promotes interaction through forums, meetings, and other mediums for the exchange of information, and engages in cooperative programming and initiatives through various activities and functions.

-The NIC serves to advocate the needs of its member fraternities through enrichment of the fraternity experience; advancement and growth of the fraternity community; and enhancement of the educational mission of the host institutions.
+Chapters

+As of 2023, Alpha Phi Alpha has chartered 979 alumni and college chapters; 686 chapters are active in the United States, the Bahamas, Bermuda, Canada, Germany, Liberia, Korea, South Africa, and the Virgin Islands.

 Membership

-Alpha Phi Alpha's membership is predominantly African-American in composition with brothers in over 680 college and graduate chapters in the United States, District of Columbia, the Caribbean, Bermuda, Europe, Asia and Africa.
-Since its founding in 1906, more than 290,000 men have joined the membership of Alpha Phi Alpha and a large percentage of leadership within the African-American community in the 20th century originated from the ranks of the fraternity.
+Alpha Phi Alpha's membership is predominantly African-American in composition with brothers in over 680 college and graduate chapters in the United States, the District of Columbia, the Caribbean, Bermuda, Europe, Asia, and Africa.
+Since its founding in 1906, more than 290,000 men have joined the membership of Alpha Phi Alpha, and a large percentage of leadership within the African-American community in the 20th century originated from the ranks of the fraternity.

 John A. Williams wrote in his book The King that God Did Not Save, which was a commentary on the life of Alpha Phi Alpha member Martin Luther King Jr., "a man clawing out his status does not stop at education.
 There are attendant titles he must earn.
 A fraternity is one of them."
 The mystique of belonging to a Greek letter group still attracts college students in large numbers despite lawsuits that have threatened the very existence of some fraternities and sororities.